somethingnew2-0/SimpleCSPM/docs/public.md

 By default, Cloud Functions require IAM authentication and to make a function truly public it needs to have an [unauthenticated invocation IAM binding](https://cloud.google.com/functions/docs/securing/managing-access-iam#allowing_unauthenticated_http_function_invocation) set after January 15, 2020 which this sheet does also check.
-The results in this sheet will overlap with the [Public IAM Policies sheet below](#public-iam-policies) for
+The results in this sheet will overlap with the [Public IAM Policies sheet](#public-iam-policies) for
 Cloud Functions which have either `allUsers` or `allAuthentication` invocation IAM bindings.
 Because of this both the [`iam.allowedPolicyMemberDomains`](https://cloud.google.com/resource-manager/docs/organization-policy/restricting-domains) (Recommended) and the [`cloudfunctions.allowedIngressSettings`](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints)